cinemagoer/cinemagoer/docs/README.txt

 package may be required for certain functionality:
   - python-lxml: the 'http' data access system will be much faster, if it's installed.
-  - SQLObject or SQLAlchemy: one of these is REQUIRED if you want to use the 'sql' data access system.
+  - SQLAlchemy: is required if you want to use the 'sql' data access system.

 All of them should probably be "recommended" (or at least "suggested") dependencies.